preese/Step-by-step-to-perfSONAR-TPs-Archive/Build-TP-Archive-Grafana-systems/Install-Archive-Grafana.md

 ## Specific steps to install the Archive and Grafana apps on a cloned base node:
+**Confirm you are using YOUR FQDN names and IP numbers!**

 (the second line is very long, suggest you copy and paste it)
 ```
 sudo -s